setu-standards/documentation/app/docs/inlenersbeloning/usage-notes/conditions.md

 Some documentation in this section is a draft and subject to change.
 Feedback and suggestions are welcome to help refine and finalize these documents.
 :::

 For nearly all benefit components certain conditions may apply.
 This means that the component is or is not applicable to workers that meet these conditions.
-E.g.:
+For example:
 * an overtime allowance might only be applicable up to salary scale 10
 * an allowance for home working costs is applicable for certain functions

 To specify those conditions, all benefit components elements can have a `conditions` list element.
 The element can contain zero, one or many (`0..n`) condition elements.
 A benefit component applies to workers that satisfy **all** conditions.

 ## Condition types
+The SETU has identified that there are many conditions.
 In order to be able to automate the evaluation of conditions as much as possible, the SETU-standard introduces `condition types`.
 The first version of the standard contains 6 standardized condition types:
 1. Salary scale conditions
 2. Function conditions
 3. Age conditions